- Food and Cooking»

 All you need is love.
 But a little chocolate now and then

 Prevent Scorching With an Electric Fondue Pot

-For maximum versatility, I recommend choosing one that has an adjustable thermostat with a wide range of settings.
-A year or two ago, I was invited to a party where a luscious caramel fondue was served in a .
+For maximum versatility, I recommend choosing a pot that has an adjustable thermostat with a wide range of settings.
+A year or two ago, I was invited to a party where a luscious caramel dip was served in a .
 The reason I know the brand and model number is that I liked it so much I asked the hostess (whom I didn't even know!).
 The brushed stainless steel bowl was sleek and attractive, and held enough to feed more than a dozen guests, with head room to spare.
 There were cute little trays attached to a "Lazy Susan" ring around the bottom to hold the dipping tidbits (fruit chunks, cake squares and pretzel rod chunks).
 I was impressed that the caramel mixture stayed at a perfect temperature throughout the party, and even after a couple of hours, the bottom of the sugary caramel didn't scorch (or stick, thanks to the nonstick interior).
 Cuisinart CFO-1000 Lazy Susan Electric Fondue Maker

 As the party was winding down, I approached the hostess in the kitchen and asked if I could take a peek at the instruction booklet (which also included some scrumptious-looking recipes).
 As we chatted, she told me that the set came with 8 color-coded forks, so she purchased an extra set of them on Amazon for the party.
 She pointed out the handy notched ring to prevent guests' forks from sliding into the pot while cooking their vegetable or protein chunks in simmering broth or oil, and that the thermostat could be set at a high enough temperature to keep the liquid at a simmer.
 She also noted that when she served an oil or broth fondue, she didn't use the removable Lazy Susan ring, preferring to give each guest his or her own individual bowl of tidbits to cook.